YaleArchivesSpace/SubjectsAgentsCleanUp/Reports/README.md

 * How many records have associated Related Agents?
 If > 0 , which ones?
 * How many records have associated External Documents?
 If > 0 , which ones?
 * How many records have associated Rights Statements?
 If > 0 , which ones?
+* Which agents are not associated with any records?
+* Which agent strings are similar to each other?
+What are their sources, rules, and IDs?

 Master Field List for Agents
 ----------------------------